Leroymilo/FurnitureFramework/doc/ReadMe.md

 # TODO

 What parts of Furniture I plan to add customization to in this Framework:
-- CP compatibility to edit loaded sprites & data.	@hualianlian
 - Add better titles and descriptions for the json schema.
 - Support for i18n translations.
 - Customize StorageFurniture allowed item types.	@B
-- Weather dependant textures

 What I don't plan on adding, but I can work on if someone asks for it:
 - Custom Randomized Plant
-- More customization for Particles (make some fields directionality, list of scales and list of scale changes)
+- More customization for Particles (make some fields directional, list of scales and list of scale changes)

 What can be added but I don't have the knowledge/courage to do it any-time soon:
 - Music (sound) stop when Furniture turned off/on